freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Make sure you are in the `project` folder first
 - Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

-## 430. run ./countdown.sh arg1 arg2 arg3
+## 430. ./countdown.sh arg1 arg2 arg3

 ### 430.1

+Nothing was printed.
 Run your script again, but this time add three arguments to the command; `arg1`, `arg2`, and `arg3`.
 Just place them after the command with a space before each one.

 #### HINTS